Job Outlook & Salary: Certified Cardiographic Technician

 Cardiographic technicians should be in good shape and be able to stand for long periods of time.
 Patients may be immobile or need assistance, so techs need to be able to move and assist those patients when required.

 Understanding Electronics is Valuable

 Finally, a love of technology and electronics is helpful for techs.
 Since you’ll be operating electronic equipment all day and often maintaining it, an understanding of electronics is helpful.
 Additionally, the rise of electronic medical records makes computer skills mandatory for allied healthcare workers.

-The most common form of training available to become a cardiographic technician is a certificate program.
-Many community colleges and technical schools offer programs in advanced EKG training.
-These programs typically include training in electrocardiograms (EKG, ECG), stress testing, holter monitoring, and telemetry monitoring.
+The most common form of cardiographic technician training is through a certificate program.
+Many community colleges and technical schools offer programs in advanced EKG training which also include training in electrocardiograms (EKG, ECG), stress testing, holter monitoring, and telemetry monitoring.
 Cardiographic technician courses focus primarily on non-invasive procedures.

 Is Cardiographic Technician Certification Necessary?

 While most states don’t yet have a licensing or certification requirement, insurance providers are less likely to pay for a procedure if it’s not performed by a certified technician.
 Certification may not be compulsory, but it also certainly show a potential employer that you’re fully qualified for the job.